Climate Action Coach Badge

 • This program is open to year-round primary residents on Salt Spring, Galiano, Mayne, Pender, Saturna Island (and any other islands in the SSI/Southern Gulf Island Electoral districts).
 Only 1 (one) rebate is available per address.

-• **Salt Spring Island Residents: households must be on a Well to be eligible.
-Property owners in the Salt Spring Island Electoral District who get their water from a local public water distribution system (for example, North Salt Spring Water District) are not eligible for this program.
-Other SGI residents are not limited to this restriction.
+• Salt Spring Island Residents: households must be on a Private well or be part of the North Salt Spring Water District to be eligible.
+Residents in the Salt Spring Island Electoral District who get their water from a local public water distribution system other than the NSSWD are not eligible for this program.
+Residents of Mayne, Galiano, Saturna and the Penders are not limited to this restriction.

 • This rebate program is for non-potable water catchments only.